MagicMirrorOrg/MagicMirror-Documentation/configuration/autostart.md

 - Avoid running as "root" unless absolutely necessary - it increases security risks.

 ### Full Electron UI Mode (Recommended for Desktop Auto-Login)
 For systems with graphical auto-login (e.g. Raspberry Pi OS Desktop), it's best to use a user systemd service.
-It starts automatically after the user session is fully initialized - including the X11 display server.
+It starts automatically after the user session is fully initialized - including the display server (X11 or Wayland with Xwayland compatibility).

 #### Create service file